bimoware/calculator/README.md

-This is a [Next.js](https://nextjs.org/) project that lets you use a calculator.
+This is a [Next.js](https://nextjs.org/) project that lets you use a simple yet fully-functionnal calculator.

 ## Install then run with